Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 – Endocrine system disorders

-Often: diabetes of type 2 (frequency will depend on the presence or absence of risk factors (fasting glucose concentration >5.6 mmol/l, BMI >30 kg/m2, triglyceride hypertension in anamnesis).
+Common: type 2 diabetes mellitus (frequency will depend on the presence or absence of risk factors (fasting glucose concentration >5.6 mmol/l, BMI >30 kg/m2, elevated triglyceride concentrations, history of hypertension)).

 – Mental disorders